 Loaded with fiber, lentils have many features that make them great for your health.
-They are great for leveling off your blood sugar and keeping your weight in balance as well as helping your digestion.
+They are great for leveling off your blood sugar, keeping your weight in balance, and helping your digestion.

 They are cheap and easy to cook, which makes them a perfect basic ingredient in your kitchen.
 And just like with beans, a small number of lentils can be enough to make a dish that will last you a couple of days.

 Lentils come in many colors and can be purchased in the original dry condition or canned.
 They are often used in stews, rice dishes, and soups.